Joe-Phillips/SAR-Altimetry-Plotter/README.md

 ## :toolbox: How it Works

+First, make sure you have installed the required packages.
+This can be done via **pip install -r requirements.txt**.

 To generate a plot, simply run **SAR_Altimetry_Plotter.py** from the command line with the following arguments:

 - **SAT** (string): *The satellite (S3 or CS2).*